PA301 Foundations of Public Administration (Fall)

 (Formerly titled "Introduction to Public Policy.")
 This course helps students develop an understanding of the stages in the policy process and an understanding of the development of public policy in the intergovernmental system.
 Participants also study the analytical methods of effective policy in complex political and bureaucratic environments.
 Students become more sensitive to the analytical, political and substantive complexities of policy issues, develop methods of coping with these complexities, and become acquainted with the basic areas of policy formulation, implementation, and analysis.

-PA 326 Community and Economic Development (Fall)
+PA 326 Community and Economic Development (Spring)

 This course looks at how rural and urban communities address poverty, unemployment and other economic problems through job creation and retention, workforce training and support and other development strategies.
 We look at local economic development constituencies and goal-setting, economic analysis and planning, strategies and projects, resident participation and organizational collaboration, and implementation and evaluation.
 We address the links among community economic, social and physical development and issues of sustainable development.
 Burlington, Vermont will serve as the principal case study.